6 Dependencies

 • NAMESPACE imports: The @import/@importFrom tags make the functions from add-on packages available to your package.
 Favor using @importFrom over @import for add-on package functions (the only exception being shiny, which you’d want to use @import).

 The Imports field in the DESCRIPTION handles package-level dependencies (and it is managed manually or with usethis::use_package()), while the NAMESPACE handles function-level access (with @export and @import/@importFrom).
+Multiple packages can help you manage the dependencies in your app-package, and these are covered in the Dependency hell chapter.

 If you’d like to read more about package dependencies, I recommend Writing R Extensions (specifically the sections on dependencies 15 and namespaces 16).